iansedano/iansedano.com/src/routes/blog/google-slides-draw-arc-apps-script.md

   - canvas
   - javascript
 description: >-
-  (StackOverflow Answer) It would appear that you can manually increase the length of an arc in Google Slides, but doing it via the API or Apps Script is not possible.
+  It would appear that you can manually increase the length of an arc in Google Slides, but doing it via the API or Apps Script is not possible.
 In this answer I prove this and offer a workaround to creating custom length arcs using a pop up and the Canvas API.